 Form 941 may be submitted electronically using Federal E-file.

-These two forms are often confused, but they are for different types of taxes that employers must pay.
+These two forms are often confusing, but they are used for different types of taxes that employers must pay.
 Both forms go to the IRS.

 Once an employer either withholds or pays a payroll tax amount, these funds must then be paid to the appropriate tax authority:

 Payments to tax authorities follow a specific schedule that is often set by the size of a company and the amount of tax paid.
 When employers register their business with the IRS and any other authorities, they are given a payment schedule.
 If the schedule changes, they should receive a notification.

 To ensure payroll tax compliance, employers have to file regular reports of the payroll tax amounts collected from payroll and paid to the IRS, state, and local tax authorities.

 There are a number of variables involved in setting and calculating the rates necessary for maintaining effective payroll tax compliance.
 The following is a general overview of where the current payroll tax rates can be found and how each of the main payroll taxes works: